Finnmark Blog

 Growth Hormone and Muscle Protein Synthesis

-Additionally, the heat shock proteins activated during sauna use help protect muscle proteins from breakdown and support the repair of exercise-induced micro-damage, the very process that leads to muscle growth [2].
+Post-workout is already a critical window for anabolic activity, and heat appears to amplify it: research indicates that combining exercise with heat exposure produces a greater growth hormone response than either stimulus alone [1].
+The heat shock proteins activated during a sauna session also help protect muscle proteins from breakdown and support the repair of exercise-induced micro-damage, the very process that drives muscle growth [2].

 Accelerated Muscle Recovery and Reduced DOMS

-Delayed onset muscle soreness (DOMS) is the familiar discomfort felt 24 to 72 hours after unfamiliar or high-intensity exercise.
-The vasodilation caused by sauna use enhances blood flow to fatigued muscles, improving the delivery of oxygen and nutrients while accelerating the removal of metabolic waste products such as lactate and hydrogen ions.
+Delayed onset muscle soreness, the familiar ache felt 24 to 72 hours after hard or unfamiliar exercise, responds well to heat.
+The vasodilation caused by sauna use increases blood flow to fatigued muscles, improving the delivery of oxygen and nutrients while clearing metabolic waste such as lactate.
+A 2015 study by Mero et al. found that heat exposure reduced markers of muscle damage in athletes following strength training [7].

 Cardiovascular Conditioning